 Sarah Swiger served Winchester many years as a School Committee member, community activist and education advocate.
 Her work was recognized across Massachusetts, her death in 2014 is a loss that is still keenly felt by her family, colleagues and educators.
 WFEE is proud to honor Sarah with the annual presentation of the Sarah Swiger Award.

 Sarah Swiger, Winchester Educator

-is the recipient of
+is the recipients of

-the 2019 Sarah Swiger Award.
+the 2022 Sarah Swiger Award.

 "Michelle goes above and beyond in her classroom to support her students.
 She inspires students in and out of the classroom.
 I can't think of a more deserving teacher this year."